Associate Degree of Science

 Table of contents

-To be eligible for the award of Associate Degree of Science a candidate shall successfully complete the equivalent of sixteen (16) units (192 credit points) comprising:
+To be awarded the Associate Degree of Science a student is required to successfully complete the equivalent of sixteen (16) units (192 credit points) comprising:

 Schedule of units

 How to apply

 SCU STAR Early Entry applications for current Year 12 students